Science Score: 51.0%

 - To discuss with other PyPSA users, organise projects, share news, and get in touch with the community you can use the Discord server.

-- For bugs and feature requests, please use the PyPSA Github Issues page.
+- For bugs and feature requests, please open an issue.

-- For troubleshooting, please check the troubleshooting in the documentation.
+- For troubleshooting and support, please check the troubleshooting and support sectionsin the documentation.

-Detailed guidelines can be found in the Contributing section of our documentation.
+Detailed guidelines can be found in the Contributing guidelines of our documentation.

 Code of Conduct